rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ##### Example Configuration

-In this example, we are adding an OpenAPI Specification file reference to `/etc/app_protect/conf/NginxApiSecurityPolicy.yaml` using the link ` :https://raw.githubusercontent.com/aws-samples/api-gateway-secure-pet-store/master/src/main/resources/swagger.yaml`.
+In this example, we are adding an OpenAPI Specification file reference to `/etc/app_protect/conf/NginxApiSecurityPolicy.yaml` using the [link](https://raw.githubusercontent.com/aws-samples/api-gateway-secure-pet-store/master/src/main/resources/swagger.yaml).
 This will configure allowed data types for `query_int` and `query_str` parameters values.

 **Policy configuration:**